-These are the criteria that apply to the majority of community and voluntary controlled schools.
+These are the criteria that apply to the majority of community and voluntary controlled schools:

-- The tie-break used is a straight-line distance.
-(Where the tie-break produces two or more equal distances the deadlock is broken by random allocation.) - All distances are measured by a straight line from the school to the child's home address, using Ordnance Survey data within the curtilage of the property. - Where priority is given for a sibling, brothers or sisters may be half or stepsiblings (by marriage or co-habitation) or foster siblings but must be living permanently at the same address. - West Sussex County Council only gives sibling priority if the sibling will be at the school at the time of application and will still be in the school at the time of admission.
-Please note it is the parent's responsibility to tell the Pupil Admissions Team about sibling links in their application. - Siblings of children who have been refused a place at their catchment school because the school was oversubscribed at the point of application will be treated as living in the catchment area for the allocated school when they apply for junior transfer.
+- The tie-break used is a straight line distance.
+(Where the tie-break produces two or more equal distances the deadlock is broken by random allocation.) - All distances are measured by a straight line from the school to the child's home address, using Ordnance Survey data within the curtilage of the property. - Where priority is given for a sibling, brothers or sisters may be half or step-siblings (by marriage or co-habitation) or foster siblings but must be living permanently at the same address. - West Sussex County Council only gives sibling priority if the sibling is of statutory school age and will be in the school at the time of application and will still be in the school at the time of admission, i.e. in years 8 -11 in September 2025.
+Attendance at a sixth form will not be taken into account. - Siblings of children who have been refused a place at their catchment school because the school was oversubscribed at the point of application will be treated as living in the catchment area for the allocated school when they apply for secondary transfer.
 This will only apply if an application was made for the catchment school and the place refused in writing.
 Please note that it is the parent's responsibility to indicate these circumstances when applying for the younger sibling's school place.